-You can supply up to two screenshots of your application, in HVGA (480x320) or WVGA854 (854x480) portrait size, as PNG or JPEG files.
-These will be scaled down by the Market for display on the device as thumbnails, and the user can tap the thumbnail to see a larger (but not quite 1:1 in terms of pixel size) rendition of the screenshot.
+You must supply two screenshots of your application, in HVGA (480x320), WVGA800 (800x480) or WVGA854 (854x480) portrait size, as PNG or JPEG files.
+These will be scaled down by the Market for display on the device as thumbnails, and the user can tap the thumbnail to see a larger (but possibly not quite 1:1 in terms of pixel size) rendition of the screenshot.
+You can supply up to eight such screenshots.